Search results for "Strengthening" in Home Design Ideas

 The main public spaces have oversized south-facing windows and easy access to an outdoor terrace with views overlooking a protected wetland.
 The connection to the land is further strengthened by strategically placed windows that allow for views from the kitchen to the driveway and auto court to see visitors approach and children play.
 There is a formal living room adjacent to the front entry for entertaining and a separate family room that opens to the kitchen for immediate family to gather before and after mealtime.

-Inspiration for a timeless carpeted bedroom remodel in Miami with blue walls
+Inspiration for a mid-sized coastal guest light wood floor bedroom remodel in Boston with white walls and no fireplace

-Inspiration for a timeless carpeted bedroom remodel in Miami with blue walls
+Inspiration for a mid-sized coastal guest light wood floor bedroom remodel in Boston with white walls and no fireplace

 Mid-sized trendy master marble tile porcelain tile, gray floor and double-sink bathroom photo in Austin with flat-panel cabinets, white walls, an undermount sink, marble countertops, white countertops and a floating vanity